-The majority of GCSEs have exams which are sat at the end of Year 11 (or Year 10 for short course RE) and most do not contain any coursework (although Technical awards offer more variety in the type of assessment).
+The majority of GCSEs have exams which are sat at the end of Year 11 (or Year 10 for short course RE) and most do not contain any coursework.
 The only subjects with "higher" or "foundation" papers are Mathematics, Science, French and German.

-Technical awards offer more variety in the type of assessment, but will not be called GCSEs and there is a limit to how many a student may follow.
+Technical awards offer more variety in the type of assessment, but are not called GCSEs.
 We will keep students and parents informed about any changes to their assessment and any changes made to their content.
 The basics of the subjects won't change.